converged-computing/ensemble-operator/examples/algorithms/workload/demand/README.md

 Member minicluster has active jobs or has not met threshold for for termination
 ```

-What you'll see from the operator is we are doing a termination check based on the number of subsequent inactive statuses.
+What you'll see from the operator is we are doing scale up and down and termination checks based on the number of subsequent inactive statuses.
 We will want to see a threshold reached (a small one here, just 2) before the cluster
 is terminated.
 As long as something is in states:

 - run